-Funded by the U.S. Agency for International Development (USAID), the Feed the Future Innovation Lab for Fish (Fish Innovation Lab) aims to reduce poverty and improve nutrition, food security, and livelihoods in developing countries by supporting the sustainable development of aquaculture and fisheries.
+Funded by the U.S. Agency for International Development (USAID), the Feed the Future Innovation Lab for Fish (Fish Innovation Lab) works to reduce poverty and improve nutrition, food security, and livelihoods in partner countries by supporting research on sustainable aquatic food systems.

 To achieve these goals, the Fish Innovation Lab supports research and capacity-building activities targeting three program areas:

-To enhance the development impact of Fish Innovation Lab research in our three program areas, we also expect incorporation of essential cross-cutting themes into each funded project.
+To enhance the development impact of Fish Innovation Lab research in our three program areas, we also expect incorporation of essential cross-cutting themes into each funded activity.

 How We Work

-Rich in both macro- and micronutrients, fish are among the most traded agricultural commodities in the world.
-In developing countries, more than 2.6 billion people depend on some form of fish for more than 20% of their total animal protein.
+Rich in both macro- and micronutrients, fish and other aquatic foods are among the most traded agricultural commodities in the world.
+In low- and middle-income countries, more than 2.6 billion people depend on some form of fish for more than 20% of their total animal protein.

-How fish are produced, caught, processed, distributed, and sold therefore affects the nutrition and livelihoods of small-scale producers and vulnerable households, making equitable access to fish a vital part of the U.S. commitment to end global hunger and poverty.
+How fish and other aquatic foods are produced, caught, processed, distributed, and sold therefore affects the nutrition and livelihoods of small-scale producers and marginalized groups, making inclusive access to aquatic foods a vital part of the U.S. commitment to end global hunger and poverty.

 Overall Approach

-Through competitive research subawards, the Fish Innovation Lab funds country-focused research and capacity building projects.
+Through competitive research subawards, the Fish Innovation Lab funds country-focused research and capacity-building activities.
 You can learn more about our funding cycle and current opportunities.
 These subawards constitute an integrated, cooperative, multi-institutional research program that aims to produce applicable research results, increase the capacity of local partners, and support the adoption of new innovations.